Lewis H. Morgan: The Erie Railroad affair

 Morgan took up trout fishing during his Michigan period.
 He fished in the wilds of Michigan during the summers, sometimes with Ojibwe guides.
 During this recreational activity, he became interested in beavers, which had greatly modified the lowlands.
 After several summers of tracking and observing beavers in the field, in 1868 he published a work describing in detail the biology and habits of this animal, which shaped the environment through its construction of dams.

+Morgan was elected a member of the American Antiquarian Society in 1865.

-In that year also, his wealth secure and free of business, Morgan entered the state government again as a senator, 1868–1869, still seeking appointment as head of the Bureau of Indian Affairs.
+From 1868 to 1869, Morgan served in the state government again as a senator, but still sought appointment as head of the Bureau of Indian Affairs.
 He was ridiculed by the Union Advertiser as being a "hobby candidate".
-The Republicans that year were running on a platform of moral probity.
-They argued that as a superior class, they could and should serve as guardians of the public morals.
-Morgan passed muster on the heredity because of his descent and Mary's descent from William Bradford, of Mayflower note.
-Morgan soon was immersed in such issues as whether beer drinking on Sunday should be allowed (a veiled hit at the new German immigrants).

 As member of the Standing Committee on Railroads, Morgan became embroiled in a major issue of the day and one closer to his interests: monopoly.
 The New York Central Railroad, under Cornelius Vanderbilt, had attempted a hostile takeover of the Erie Railroad under Jay Gould by buying up its stock.
 The two railroads competed for the Rochester market.
 Daniel Drew, Erie's treasurer, defended successfully by creating new stock, which he had his friends sold short, dropping the value of the stock.
 Vanderbilt dumped the stock, barely covering the losses.
 Ordinarily such stock manipulations were illegal.
 The Railroad Act of 1850, however, allowed railroads to borrow money in exchange for bonds convertible to stocks.
 Given essentially free stocks, friends of the Erie Railroad grew rich; that is, Drew had found a way to transfer Vanderbilt's wealth to his own friends.
 Vanderbilt just escaped ruin.
 He immediately appealed to the state government.

-The Railroad Committee investigated the affair.
-Gould purchased inaction among the senators, a practice Morgan had seen in the Ogden Land Company Affair.
-This time he worked to protect his friends from investigation.
-No action was taken.
-The Erie Railroad affair tapped Morgan's deepest ideological beliefs.
-To him the role of capitalism in creating mobile wealth was essential to the advancement of civilization.
-A monopoly such as Vanderbilt had been trying to build would choke off the downward flow of wealth.
-His report of the Railroad Committee attacked both Vanderbilt and Gould.
-It argued that the system in its "tendency to combination" was broken.
-He asserted that the people had to use government action to rein in the power of large corporations.
-For the time being the Erie Railroad was supported, but Morgan noted that its victory was just as dangerous to society as its defeat would have been.